platoai/multer-gcs/README.md

 #### transformers

-You can also pass an array of anything that implements the [streaming interface](https://nodejs.org/api/stream.html) and they will be applied before uploading the file to Google Cloud Storage.
+You can also pass an array of functions that return anything that implements the [streaming interface](https://nodejs.org/api/stream.html) and they will be applied before uploading the file to Google Cloud Storage.

 ```javascript
 const gcs = require('@platoai/multer-gcs');